 - Licenses of intellectual property – There is now a single framework for the recognition of revenue from licenses.
 Pr.
 Since numerous types of licenses exist in various industries, ASC 606 is expected significantly impact how many companies account for this revenue.

 The impact of the new revenue recognition standards is huge.
 Many companies will need several months to understand the consequences and identify key changes – beyond accounting – which need to be made.
 Barnes Dennig has a team of experienced professionals that can guide you through this complex maze of changes.
 If you have questions about ASC 606 or need assistance with evaluating and implementing modifications, we can help.
-For additional information please call us at 513-241-8313 or click here to contact us.
+For additional information please call us at 513-929-6034 or email email@example.com.
 We look forward to speaking with you soon.